Selectivity in Free Radical Reactions: Bromination vs. Chlorination

 Read moreThinking Through The Selectivity of Bromination vs Chlorination: An Intuitive Analogy As we discussed in the last post on radicals, bromine radicals are considerably more

 Read moreAllylic Bromination and Benzylic Bromination: What Is It, And How Does It Work?
-In previous posts on radicals, we’ve seen how bromine can selectively react
+In previous articles on radicals, we’ve seen how bromine (Br2) can selectively

 Read moreAllylic Rearrangements – Allylic Bromination With Rearrangement In allylic bromination reactions, the C-H bond of an allylic carbon breaks, and a new C-Br bond is